MattiaRiola/is-pizzeria-project/ReportToBe.md

 - Register customer to get customer informations only once in order to:
   - build loyalty of the customer by offering loyalty prizes.
   - speed up ordering process
+- An online store will be introduced to offer a web ordering alternative to the customers without the downside of the high fees of just eat.

 # Organizational variables